 We use a range of techniques to address these questions that focus around the application and development of dynamic global vegetation models (DGVMs).

-The lab is new at Montana State University since January 2014 and I am interested in recruiting a diverse group of researchers, from undergraduates to post-doctoral scientists, with an enthusiasm for exploring ecosystem science questions.
+The group began at Montana State University in January 2014, and is now based out of Maryland, and I am interested in recruiting a diverse group of researchers, from undergraduates to post-doctoral scientists, with an enthusiasm for exploring ecosystem science questions.
 Experience in biology, ecology, environmental science, physics, remote sensing and computer sciences is appreciated and/or a desire to learn new skills.

-Please contact me at benjamin.poulter AT montana.edu if you have questions or are interested in joining my Ecosystem Dynamics Lab at MSU!
+Please contact me at benjamin.poulter AT nasa.gov if you have questions or are interested in joining the Ecosystem Dynamics Group!